Frequently Asked Questions

 - Description of how the applicant will verify participant eligibility prior to enrollment of participants

-- If offering Incentive Option 1:
+- If offering Participation Option 1

-- Description of how the applicant will implement the dispatch loading order requirements described in Chapter 3, Section D of the DSGS Program Guidelines
+- Description of how the applicant will implement the dispatch loading order requirements described in Chapter 3, Section D of the DSGS Program Guidelines.

 - Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider’s method for determining energy use baselines and actual energy usage during a DSGS program event